jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 > ...
 The Database **isn't an important decision?**

-Firstly, to answer the question of the "Neutral person"  (whom I later learned is someone actually rooting for me :smile: )...
+Firstly, to answer the question of the "Neutral person"  (whom I later learned is someone actually rooting for me :smile: - yehey! ):

 Yes!...
 I had read the article before, and I visit it from time to time.
 The first time I read it, it took me about three days of rereading it and analyzing the example before I was able to make sense of what Uncle Bob is trying to say.
-(I was not not yet very familiar with things like this in software development so it took time for me to understand them.)
+(I was not yet very familiar with things like this in software development so it took time for me to understand them.)

-And about that statement: "the database isn't an important decision" ...
+And about that statement: _"the database isn't an important decision"_ ...

 I think Uncle Bob is misinterpreted in here.
 I can see how he can be easily misinterpreted by how those sentences were constructed.
-I experienced the misinterpretation firsthand when I read the article again after seeing the "Neutral person"'s comment of _"Did you even read what you shared?"_ above.
-After discovering that part, I said to myself, "What?
+I experienced the misinterpretation firsthand when I read the article again after seeing the "Neutral person's" comment of _"Did you even read what you shared?"_ above.
+After discovering that part, I said to myself, _"What?
 Uncle Bob said that? ....
 Wait, wait...
-Let's read it again..."
+Let's read it again..."_

 (Perhaps Uncle Bob did that on purpose?
 Perhaps not?
 Perhaps it's just his style of writing.)